 Did someone help you answer these questions?
 Who?

 While there is a concern that the sample would be self-selected and not random, it will still provide additional key baseline data.
-Subsequently, the postdoctoral fellow may select a random sample from survey respondents to conduct in-depth interviews for deeper insights following the qualitative methods described under Specific Aim 1, step 1.
+Subsequently, the postdoctoral fellow may select a random sample from survey respondents to conduct in-depth interviews for deeper insights following the qualitative methods described under Specific Aim 1, Step 1.
 (Started Year 2 and completed Year 4).

 Evaluation Plan: The delivery of an additional survey to stakeholders for input presents an opportunity to assess the progress of a number of our objectives in this study.
 Namely, the response rates for our survey will be an indicator for the effectiveness of our public outreach activities and the breadth of networking achieved via the PCC and the working group during the focus groups, Knowledge Exchange Forum and the website activities.
 Furthermore, thematic analysis of survey responses will indicate to the study team if data saturation is attained or whether there are potential areas/themes yet to be fully identified and explored through data collection in step 1.

-Deliverables: (1) Publications aiming at improving subject participation in soundly-designed studies; (2) Dissemination of information to other groups developing studies with consumer participation, advice and consent.
+Deliverables: (1) Publications aiming at improving subject participation in soundly-designed studies and (2) Dissemination of information to other groups developing studies with consumer participation, advice, and consent.

 3.3.3.
 Consultation with key partners including the Epilepsy Study Consortium (ESC; http://epilepsyconsortium.org).
 ESC has expertise in all aspects of epilepsy-related clinical trials and serves as a consultant to EpiBioS4Rx, including membership on the Core Project Coordinating Committee.
 ESC is a group of scientific investigators from more than 20 academic medical research centers who are dedicated to accelerating the development of new therapies in epilepsy.
 ESC has several years of experience in building partnerships between academics, industry and regulatory agencies to optimize clinical trial methodology in order to responsibly speed new treatments to patients.
 Public engagement regarding future clinical trials will be more productive if discussed in the context of what regulatory agencies will accept, and what sponsors (academic and industry) are likely to study.
 While the primary outcome of future trials will be driven by the science and the regulatory climate, secondary outcomes will certainly be influenced by engagement with consumer and consumer groups.
 To this end, the Investigators of the individual projects of EpiBioS4Rx will consult with the Public Engagement Core before making their final decisions regarding items to include in the future clinical trial.
-For example, the consumer groups may make suggestions on the choice of biomarkers in the panel used to determine antiepileptogenesis, advocate for the selection of a specific lead treatment protocol based on existing phase 1 data, and recommend addition of other outcomes of interest which could be studied through parallel or separate studies (e.g., cognitive, behavioral).
-(Starting Year 4 and completed year 5)
+For example, the consumer groups may make suggestions on the choice of biomarkers in the panel used to determine antiepileptogenesis, advocate for the selection of a specific lead treatment protocol based on existing phase 1 data, and recommend addition of other outcomes of interest which could be studied through parallel or separate studies (e.g., cognitive, behavioral) (starting in Year 4 and completed by Year 5)

 Evaluation Plan: Sustained engagement with partners and stakeholders will be assessed by compiling results of the evaluation plans associated with each step during the life of the study and metrics such as website visitation rates and satisfaction scores for produced outreach materials.